 The teaching wing features 4 problem-based learning instructional labs and 8 general purpose classrooms.
 ISE Lab is built for exploratory learning.
 Classes held inside move beyond the traditional lecture format.
 Students are challenged to use their knowledge in solving real-world problems.

 Yes, an Einstein Bros.
 Bagels shop is located on the first floor just inside the main entrance.
 This lobby area features seating for relaxation and study.
 ISE Lab's design incorporates many such common areas to encourage students and faculty to share ideas outside the classrooms and laboratories.

 Absolutely not!
 Every student is invited to spend time inside.
 Classes from any academic department can be held in the ISE Lab.
 The building was designed to foster community, with a large lobby area featuring comfortable seating and group study rooms on the upper floors.
-The many common areas will encourage students and faculty to share ideas outside the classroom or laboratory.
+The many common areas encourage students and faculty to share ideas outside the classroom or laboratory.

 The University aims to expose undergraduates to the research taking place in the building and create opportunities for them to get involved.
-Large-screen monitors will broadcast actual projects in progress from ISE Lab's specialized research facilities.
+Large-screen monitors broadcast actual projects in progress from ISE Lab's specialized research facilities.